wazo-platform/wazo-doc/source/administration/users/users.rst

 Function keys
 =============

 Function keys can be configured to customize the user's phone keys.
 Key types are pre-defined and can be browsed through the Type drop-down list.
 The Supervision field allow the key to be supervised.
 A supervised key will light up when enabled.

 .. image:: images/funckeys.png

-Call forwards keys should have a destination, using them without a destination is experimental at the moment.
 For User keys, start to key in the user name in destination, XiVO will try to complete with the corresponding user.

+If the forward unconditionnal function key is used with no destionation the user will be prompted when the user presses the function key and the BLF will monitor *ALL* unconditionnal forward for this user.

 Extensions